 An array of existing Comment Event objects from the ticket conversations and events.
 These objects are different from the Comment object.

-Note: This property doesn't return comments from Web Widget (Classic) or messaging.
+Note: This property doesn't return comments from Web Widget (Classic), messaging or Event Log.
 To fetch these comments, use the ticket.conversation property.

 get